Tony Gravely: Background

 Gravely's father was a taekwondo instructor for over 25 years, so he started taekwondo when he was about three or four years old.
 He trained and competed in taekwondo, until he started wrestling in sixth grade.
 He continued wrestling from sixth grade all the way through college.

 A native of Martinsville, Virginia, Gravely attended Magna Vista High School, where he was a four-time all-state wrestler.
-He had two undefeated seasons and was a two-time Virginia wrestling state champion in high school.
+He had two undefeated seasons and was a two-time Virginia wrestling state champion.

 After high school, Gravely attended Appalachian State University in Boone, North Carolina.
-In three seasons wrestling for the Mountaineers, Gravely qualified for two NCAA tournaments and won a Southern Conference championship.
+In three seasons wrestling for the Mountaineers, Gravely qualified for two NCAA tournaments and won two Southern Conference championships.
 He graduated Appalachian State with a major in construction management.

 According to the Martinsville Bulletin, Gravely quit his construction project manager day job in 2016 and decided to focus full-time on an MMA career.
 He trained at Tech MMA Academy in Southwest Virginia for years, as he pursued a career as a professional fighter.